-Since it opened it's doors, Goodison Park has gone on to capture some amazing memories, and not just for Everton fans.
-In 1966 Goodison was chosen as one of the grounds to host the World Cup and during the group stage, Portugal, Brazil, Bulgaria and Hungary all played games at the stadium.
+Since opening its doors, Goodison Park has gone on to capture some amazing memories, and not just for Everton fans.
+In 1966, Goodison was chosen as one of the grounds to host the World Cup, and during the group stage, Portugal, Brazil, Bulgaria, and Hungary all played games at the stadium.

 Portugal's Eusebio claimed the Golden Boot trophy during that tournament, scoring 6 of his 9 goals at Goodison Park, and would later describe the ground as “the best stadium in my life”.
 Goodison Park also hosted the World Cup semi-final between West Germany and the Soviet Union, and we all know who won that game and how the final played out against England.